oliverepper/oliver-epper.de/Content/posts/create-and-use-a-c++-library-on-the-mac.md

 - `-lhello` tells the linker that it should link against `libhello.dylib`

 - `-rpath /opt/hello/lib` is the missing puzzle piece.
-This tells the linker to insert `/opt/hello/lib` into the Macg-O executable as a runtime path.
+This tells the linker to insert `/opt/hello/lib` into the Mach-O executable as a runtime path.
 This allows our library to be found.
 You can inspect the binary with the following command `otool -l hello`:

 ```pre
 [...]